 To contest the ticket, plead not guilty.
 You’ll go to court to argue your case, alone or with the help of a lawyer.

 A lawyer is not a requirement in traffic court, but hiring one can make things easier.
 You can call witnesses and present evidence.
-Your main goal is to create enough doubt, or even sympathy, to get the ticket dismissed or knocked down to a non-moving violation.
+Your main goal is to create enough doubt or sympathy to get the ticket dismissed or knocked down to a non-moving violation.

 "Most people don't have experience with traffic law.
 It's very easy to make a mistake in explaining your side of what happened," Groene says.